Wujian-sinemedia/Lemons/util/doxygen/cmake_api.md

 ## CMake options

-### Options for controlling the configuration of your build

 #### LEMONS_ENABLE_INTEGRATIONS
 Set this to ON to enable all available integrations by default (ccache, clang-format, etc).
 Defaults to ON.

-#### LEMONS_SANITIZERS_TO_ENABLE
-An optional list of sanitizers to enable.
-Currently only supported with GNU, Clang, or MSVC compilers.
-The options are:
-- address
-- memory
-- thread
-- leak
-- undefined
-- fuzzer

-The sanitizers "address", "memory" and "thread" are mutually exclusive.
-You cannot enable two of them in the same build.

-"leak" requires the  "address" sanitizer.

-### Options for conditionally enabling building additional stuff

 #### LEMONS_BUILD_TESTS
 Set this to ON to enable testing.
 Defaults to OFF.
 When enabled, using the plugin configuration functions will also automatically configure plugin QC tests.